 There are several hundred cattle feedlots in Australia, with the largest regional concentrations in mixed farming areas of Queensland (around 60%) and New South Wales (around 30%).
 Around 4-6% of Australia’s beef cattle population (or approximately 1 million animals) can be in feedlots at any one time.

 Achieving good animal welfare for cattle in feedlots

 Good animal welfare goes beyond preventing pain, suffering or distress and minimising negative experiences, to ensuring animals can express their natural behaviour in an enriching environment, feel safe, have healthy positive experiences and a good quality of life.
+Concurrently, societal concerns about environmental impacts and animal welfare in intensive systems is increasing.
 A widely accepted framework for assessing animal welfare is the Five Domains which distinguishes physical factors that affect an animal’s welfare (health, nutrition, environment and behaviour) and the impact these have on an animal’s mental state.

 For animal welfare to be good, feedlots should provide cattle with all the necessary elements to ensure their physical and mental health, including: